Steve Bannon warns Trump against heavy US involvement in Iran

 Mr. Bannon, who described himself as “one of the biggest names in MAGA,” served as White House chief strategist at the beginning of the first Trump administration.
 His “War Room” podcast has a huge following of Trump supporters, and he retains some sway with the president.

+In recent days, Mr. Bannon has led the charge against the Trump administration getting more involved in the growing military conflict between Israel and Iran, fighting back against more hawkish Republicans who don’t share his “America First” foreign policy views.

+Mr. Bannon criticized Israeli Prime Minister Benjamin Netanyahu for seeming to expect that the United States would back up Israel in the conflict.
+He suggested that even faster-paced estimates are that Iran is at least a year from having atomic weapons, and said that the onus is on Israel – not the U.S. – to destroy Iran’s nuclear capabilities.

-He specifically took aim at Fox News, a mostly pro-Trump conservative news network that has featured a number of commentators taking more bellicose tones about Iran in recent days.
-Mr. Bannon called them “Johnny-come-latelies” in supporting the president and the MAGA movement, accusing them of abandoning the president immediately after the 2020 election, which he falsely claimed was “stolen” from President Trump.
+He also took aim at Fox News, a mostly pro-Trump conservative news network that has featured a number of commentators taking a more bellicose tone toward Iran in recent days.
+Mr. Bannon called them “Johnny-come-latelies” in supporting the president and Mr. Trump’s Make America Great Again movement, accusing them of abandoning the president immediately after the 2020 election, which he falsely claimed was “stolen” from President Trump.

 “Mark Levin, Sean Hannity, where were they in the darkest days of the MAGA movement?” he asked rhetorically.

+Mr. Bannon warned against that path, mocking the “absurdity” of discussing potential U.S.-backed successors in Iran whom few people had even considered seriously until recent days.

+“It hasn’t been relevant until 72 hours ago, because we never considered that we’re going to have immediate regime change,” he said.
+“We never talked about regime change in Iran.”

-President Donald Trump is weighing his options for supporting Israel’s strikes against Iran, and demanded Iran’s “UNCONDITIONAL SURRENDER” on social media Tuesday, without making clear what that would mean.
-He has refused to say exactly what he’ll do – with options including potential airstrikes on Iranian nuclear facilities that Israeli bombs aren’t big enough to damage.
+President Trump is weighing his options for supporting Israel’s strikes against Iran, and demanded Iran’s “UNCONDITIONAL SURRENDER” on social media Tuesday, without making clear what that would mean.
+He added that the U.S. didn’t plan to assassinate Iran’s leader “at least not for now.”
+Mr. Trump has refused to say exactly what he’ll do – with options including potential airstrikes on Iranian nuclear facilities that Israeli bombs aren’t big enough to damage.

 “I may do it, I may not do it,” he told reporters Wednesday morning.
 “I mean, nobody knows what I’m going to do.”

-Note: Editor’s note: This story was updated with an expanded version on June 18, the day of initial publication.